Axolotl Active at Night: Their Natural Rhythm

 Cannot Settle Down

-They keep moving from spot to spot every 30 seconds like they’re uncomfortable.
-They never find a resting position and settle.
+They keep moving from spot to spot and do not find a resting position.

 Usual causes: